kevinolega/callcentertrainingtips/_posts/2019-07-04-persistence-resistance.md

 If you give up, you'll find an excuse.

-You are unstoppable, until you decide to stop.
+You are unstoppable until you decide to stop.

 You have a potential greater than the greatest.